Luo people: Migration into Kenya

 Oral history and genealogical evidence have been used to estimate timelines of Luo expansion into and within Kenya and Tanzania.
 Four major waves of migrations into the former Nyanza province in Kenya are discernible, starting with the People of Jok (Joka Jok), which is estimated to have begun around 1490–1517.
 Joka Jok were the first and largest wave of migrants into northern Nyanza.
 These migrants settled at a place called Ramogi Hill, then expanded around Northern Nyanza.
-The People of Owiny' (Jok’Owiny) and the People of Omolo (Jok’Omolo) followed soon after (1598–1625).
+The People of Owiny' (Jok'Owiny) and the People of Omolo (Jok'Omolo) followed soon after (1598–1625).
 A miscellaneous group composed of the Suba, Sakwa, Asembo, Uyoma and Kano then followed.
 The Suba originally were Bantu-speaking people who assimilated into Luo culture.
 They fled from the Buganda Kingdom in Uganda after the civil strife that followed the murder of the 24th Kabaka of Buganda in the mid 18th century and settled in South Nyanza, especially at Rusinga and Mfangano islands.
 Luo speakers crossed Winam Gulf of Lake Victoria from Northern Nyanza into South Nyanza starting in the early 17th century.

 As Luo speakers migrated deeper into western Kenya, they encountered the descendants of various people who had long occupied the region.
-The great lakes region has been inhabited since the early stone age.
+The Great Lakes region has been inhabited since the early Stone Age.
 The Kanysore culture, located at Gogo falls in Migori county, are thought to be the first hunter gatherers in East Africa to produce ceramics.
 Twa people are thought to have created the rock art present on Mfangano Island.
 Bantu speakers, early migrants from West Africa, are thought to have reached western Kenya by 1000 BC.
 They brought with them iron-forging technology and novel farming techniques, turning the great lakes region into one of Africa's main population centres and earliest iron smelting regions.
 The Urewe culture was dominant from 650 BC to 550 BC.
 This culture was found in northern Nyanza.
 Bantu speaking groups found in the Lake Victoria basin today include the Luhya, Suba, Kunta, Kuria and Kisii.
 Southern Nilotic speakers, the Nandi, Kipsigis and Maasai also were found in this area.

+Luo expansion into these already inhabited areas led to trade, conflict, conquest, inter-marriage and cultural assimilation.
+The previous inhabitants were pushed by Luo speakers to their present day boundaries.
+The Luhya were pushed up into higher ground.
+The Kuria were pushed southwards between the Kenyan and Tanzania border.
+The Nandi and Kipsigis were pushed east and northeast.